TeraflopsBH/qbt-update-sh/README.md

 # qBitTorrent Updater (`qbt-update-sh`)

+## NOTE - `Updated with new functions and option to choose which libtorrent version to use`

 ## Intro
 Linux BASH script which provides an option to automatically download and update qbittorrent-nox to the latest version available.
 Currently, it is mainly intended for installing and updating already installed qBitTorrent-nox on `DietPi` linux.